Free US Shipping on all 6 packs Subscription orders

 Time to read 5 min

-"When kids spend too much time passively engaging with digital devices, it can hamper the development of important cognitive, social, and physical skills.
-We know that regular physical activity, face-to-face social interaction, and hands-on, creative play are essential for children's healthy growth.
-Finding ways to reduce screen time for kids and encourage more enriching activities is crucial, especially during family gatherings and celebrations."
+As expressed by pediatricians, when kids spend too much time passively engaging with digital devices, it can hamper the development of important cognitive, social, and physical skills.
+Regular physical activity, face-to-face social interaction, and hands-on, creative play are essential for children's healthy growth.

 Children playing outside

-10 Fun Ways to Lessen Screen Time and Get Your Kids Active
+10 Engaging Ways to Reduce Screen Time

-1. Act out stories or skits
+1. Act Out Stories or Skits:

 Cute Little Children Dressed as Superheroes

-2. Get crafty
+2. Get crafty:

 Parents and their kids doing painting

-3. Involve them in cooking
+3. Involve them in cooking:

 Mom Cooking with Kids on the Kitchen

-4. Dance to music
+4. Dance to music:

 Mother and kids dancing

-5. Solve puzzles together
+5. Solve puzzles together:

 Man Solving a Puzzle with his Kids

-6. Create a surprise box
+6. Create a surprise box:

 Surpirse Box